cotarr/trying-rust/README.md

 # trying-rust

 With a couple friends on IRC, we decided to try some coding in rust.
-We are using the online book "The Rust Programming language" online at https://doc.rust-lang.org/book/title-page.html.
+We are using the online book "The Rust Programming language" available at https://doc.rust-lang.org/book/title-page.html.
 I ordered the paperback book.

 My first notes are a little detailed, because I am trying to familiarize